 - Lift the top portion of the meat through the split in the shell, leaving the rest in the partially open shell, resembling wings.

-How to Fan-Cut a Lobster Tail
+How to Fan-Cut a Lobster Tail?

 Fan-cutting lobster tails involves slicing the tail off under the shell while leaving the tail fan intact.
 Here’s how to fan-cut your tails: